 Skip the hassle of finding the right off-market buyer altogether by working with Sundae.
 Sundae is the only marketplace that connects homeowners looking to sell their house as-is to the largest network of investors to ensure the highest possible offer.

 All offers on our marketplace are non-contingent, meaning investors can’t change their price while in escrow.
 No need to deal with any investors.
 We do all the work and help you sell your home as-is.
 We handle all communication with investors so you interact only with Sundae throughout the process.
 And remember, the only favorite we have is you.
 We are incentivized to get you the highest possible offer.
-Once you accept, we work with you directly to create a timeline toward the actual sale, and can even provide a $10,000 cash advance before closing.
+Once you accept, we work with you directly to create a timeline toward the actual sale, and can even provide up to a $10,000 cash advance before closing for eligible sellers.

 Contact Sundae to learn more about how to make a quick, safe sale of your home, on your schedule.